 - Battle cry: None needed.
 I took this like a boss.

 Yep.
-By some mix of craziness I managed pull off 4 wins in a row.
+By some mix of craziness I managed to pull off 4 wins in a row.
 I guess I figured that I should pay him the service he paid me last year.

 Looking back I remember how Kurgill’s way was one of sheer domination.
 I knew I needed to approach my following games differently than he.
 Like a gentleman.
 So from now on, in all future November Challenge games, down the years to come, I will let you go first Kurgie.
+(I forgot to do this in 2018, is that why you gave me the smackdown Kurgzie?)

 3 for Kurgill ; 4 for Rob